 As far as intellectual property rights other than trademarks are concerned, in its role of custodian of those rights the sub-franchisor will itself need to undertake to preserve them.
 Important elements of these intellectual property rights are the know-how and other confidential information that the franchisor has to make available to the sub-franchisor and through the sub-franchisor to the sub-franchisees.
 In passing on the know-how to the sub-franchisor for the purposes of conducting the business, the franchisor will impose upon the sub-franchisor strict obligations to keep the know-how confidential.
 The sub-franchisor will, however, have to pass on the know-how to the sub-franchisees and will therefore be required to impose obligations on the sub-franchisees, in compliance with which they are required to keep the franchisor's know-how confidential.
-The sub-franchisor strict obligations by the sub-franchisees.6
+The sub-franchisor will also be required to enforce any breach of such obligations by the sub-franchisees.6